bregman-arie/devops-exercises/topics/aws/README.md

 <details>
 <summary>Describe one way to test ASG actually works</summary><br><b>

-In Linux instnaces, you can install the 'stress' package and run stress to load the system for certain period of time and see if ASG kicks in by adding additional capacity (= more instances).
+In Linux instances, you can install the 'stress' package and run stress to load the system for certain period of time and see if ASG kicks in by adding additional capacity (= more instances).

+For example: `sudo stress --cpu 100 --timeout 20`
 </b></details>

 ### Security